 Resources being allocated in support of the priorities outlined in the strategic plan

-With each cycle, the campus will evaluate progress on the strategic plan and assess approaches and timelines for meeting the strategic plan objectives in light of the campus’s current context.
+Starting in AY 2022-23, annually the campus will evaluate progress on the strategic plan and assess approaches and timelines for meeting the strategic plan objectives in light of the campus's current context.

 As the strategic plan oversight committee for the campus, the Senior Administrators' Council will oversee the plan's implementation.
 This includes tracking progress on the plan and advising on resource allocation in support of the plan.